ShawXh/node2ket/README.md

 - -norm (int) Set to 1 to normalize the sub embeddings on the unit hyper sphere.
 Default is 1.

 Verbose print:
-- -print (int) Set to 1 to print training details.
+- -print (int) Set to 1 to print training progress.

 Evaluation:
 - -eval-nr (int) Set to 1 to evaluate the network reconstruction precision after embedding learning.